-E. Medallions for both Nations Cup and WORLD BATON TWIRLING CHAMPIONSHIP
+e) Medallions for both Nations Cup and WORLD BATON TWIRLING CHAMPIONSHIP f) The World Cup and Country Awards

 The host federation is financially responsible for providing the medallions.
 The design and price point MUST be approved by the IBTF President prior to the order being placed and must not exceed the price allocation per medallion.